Facebook

 Lightweight Construction

-Another factor that enables the rider to maneuver the Title with ease is its lightweight construction.
-The frame itself weighs a mere 3.11 pounds — when fully assembled.
+Another factor that enables the rider to maneuver the Title Elite with ease is its lightweight construction — the frame itself weighs a mere 3.3 pounds.
 The large 24-inch wheels are mounted on aluminum rims — they’re wide, aiding stability and balance.

 Assembly is a Breeze